 Installing a gas furnace can be tricky.
 It all depends on whether the system is compatible with your home.
 You have to make sure that you have a source of natural gas before installing this heating system.
 So it would take more time and money to install a gas furnace.

-The cost of fossil fuel can fluctuate.
+The cost of fossil fuel continues to rise in California.
 It depends on distribution costs, regulatory forces in the government, and seasonal demands.
 As the world becomes more conscious of global warming and reducing carbon footprint, fossil fuels will become more expensive.
-So you may have to pay more when you least expect it.
+So you will pay more when you least expect it.

 Take a look at the electric heat pump option before making a decision.